Ircama/osm-carto-tutorials/pages/20_tilemill-osm-carto.md

 The following step-by-step procedure can be used to install a working development environment of openstreetmap-carto exploiting Tilemill on a Windows PC.
 It has been tested on Windows 7 32-bit and Windows 7 64-bit.

-At the time of writing, Tilemill is the most appropriate tool to be used on Windows (win32 and win64).
-Alternative software like Kosmtik (the preferred tool for openstreetmap-carto) needs Mapnik 3.5 and recent versions of node-mapnik, which at the moment cannot be installed on Windows.
-Mapbox needs customization (there is no immediate procedure to convert project.yaml of Openstreetmap-carto to a format valid for Mapbox).
+At the time of writing, Tilemill is the only tool supporting Windows (win32 and win64).
+Alternative software like Kosmtik (the preferred tool for openstreetmap-carto) needs Mapnik 3.5 and recent versions of *node-mapnik*, which at the moment cannot be installed on Windows.
+Mapbox Studio Classic uses a different technology and does not work with OpenStreetMap Carto.
+Mapbox Studio should implement a vector based rendering engine instead of Mapnik.
 Command line tools are not comfortable.

-Warning: Tilemill hosts a very old version of Mapnik/node-mapnik.
+Warning: TileMill is no longer in active development.
+It hosts a very old version of Mapnik/node-mapnik.
 Even if you should accomplish its installation on Windows through this manual, consider that:

 - you will not be able to exploit the latest features of Mapnik;
 - you might even fail to load the openstreetmap-carto project if someone meanwhile added a new Mapnik feature which is not supported by Tilemill.